CCBIO908/Scientific_Writing_Course/README.md

 Thank you for signing up for CCBIO908, Scientific Writing and Communication.
 This email confirms that you have been accepted to the course (2ECT or non-ECT), and are registered at MittUiB.
-The course is fully booked+, so please inform us if your plans have changed and you do not intend to follow the course (Coordinators: lorena.larios@uib.no & ghazal.toussi@uib.no).
+The course is fully booked+, so please inform us if your plans have changed and you do not intend to follow the course.
+(Coordinators: lorena.larios@uib.no & ghazal.toussi@uib.no).

 Course days: 20-21.
 May 2025.
 Time: Please expect that course hours are between 08-17, both days (detailed time schedule will come later).